biomonit/www/README.md

 5. Button: A gray rectangle on the right side represents a physical button.
 6. Microphone: A small black circle at the bottom represents the microphone.

 This is a simplified representation and doesn't show all the internal components like the processor, battery, or eSIM.
-The actual arrangement of sensors and components would depend on various factors including size constraints, heat management, and optimal positioning for accurate readings.

 ![smartwatch](smartwatch.svg)